Today is the 25th anniversary of the release of the movie Dangerous Minds.

 - In order to prepare for the movie, Michelle Pfeiffer shadowed LouAnne Johnson in her classroom for several days, not wearing makeup and wearing a black leather jacket to try and blend in the back.
 Some of the students asked Johnson, “Is that Catwoman?” as Pfeiffer played Catwoman in the movie Batman.
 Johnson said yes and they said,”What happened?
 She doesn’t look as good!”

 - The Dangerous Minds soundtrack is certified three times platinum by December 1995.
-That means shipments exceeding over 3 million copies
+That means shipments exceeding over three million copies

 - The Dangerous Minds soundtrack reached No. 1 on the U.S. Billboard 200 chart